 Karolina Westlund, PhD

 I have a solid background in ethology, but find that the best approach to behaviour management is interdisciplinary.
-It is when you mix different perspectives that the true magic happens…
+It is when you mix different scientific perspectives that the true magic happens…

 In this hearty mix I find my own take on behaviour management, based on scientific principles but with a solid practical perspective.
 I teach animal professionals as well as engaged pet owners, and discuss pets, zoo animals, farm animals, and laboratory animals.